-- Incorporate and Forming an LLC in Colorado
+- LLC incorporation and creating an LLC in Colorado

 - Colorado Limited Partnership (LP) formation